Fecal Microbiota Transplantation for Decolonization of Carbapenem-resistant Enterobacteriaceae (FMT)

 Proactive measures have been implemented in hospitals worldwide to prevent the spread of MDROs, especially to vulnerable individuals.
 Such measures usually include surveillance culture, contact tracing, isolation of carriers and environmental disinfection.
 Nevertheless, isolation facilities are not always readily available, particularly in resource-limited regions.
 In addition, contact isolation may result in various adverse effects on the mental well-being of isolated patients, such as depression, anxiety and anger.
 Time spent with patients in isolation by healthcare workers is less, with a negative effect on patient safety with an eight-fold increase in the risk of adverse events due to supportive care failure.

 There has been a growing interest in extending FMT for the decolonization of CRE.
 However, most of the studies are limited to case reports or case series with small sample sizes (ranging from 10 to 39 patients) as shown by a recent systematic review.
 The pooled rate of CRE decolonization is promising at 62.1%.
 However, a randomized controlled trial (RCT) remains the most optimal study design to investigate the true beneficial effect of FMT on CRE decolonization.
-FMT via enema route has several advantages over upper GI delivery or colonoscopy.
-First, the administration of fecal suspension via a feeding tube may not be acceptable to some patients.
+FMT via oral capsules has several advantages over upper GI delivery or colonoscopy.
+First, administration of fecal suspension via a feeding tube may not be acceptable to some patients.
 Second, colonoscopy carries complications of gut perforation, aspiration, and cardiopulmonary suppression from the use of sedatives, in particular among frail and elder patients.
+When FMT is given via oral capsules, it can even be administered in an outpatient setting, which could substantially reduce cost and waiting time.

 Study Type